italomagno/oxe-dev/README.md

 ## Cloning / Forking

 Please remove all of my personal information (projects, images, etc.) before deploying your own version of this site.

+## Credits

+This project was inspired by chronark.com.
+Special thanks to the author for providing a lot of ideas and inspiration for this project.